kurrent-io/KurrentDB-Client-NodeJS/docs/api/appending-events.md

 - `bigint` - Stream should be at specific revision

 This check can be used to implement optimistic concurrency.
-When retrieving a stream from EventStoreDB, note the current version number.
+When retrieving a stream from KurrentDB, note the current version number.
 When you save it back, you can determine if somebody else has modified the record in the meantime.

 ```ts {6,9,26-28,41-43}